dankuck/dankuck.github.io/_drafts/national-surveys.md

 No, they said "We can't be sure cigarettes are causing lung cancer.
 Maybe lung cancer and cigarette use are caused by the same thing."

 Who else doesn't have evidence?
+<a href="http://www.skepticalraptor.com/skepticalraptorblog.php/review-10-years-gmo-research-no-significant-dangers/">GMO resistors</a>.
+They don't have evidence that GMO products are dangerous.
+The evidence
+<a href="http://www.forbes.com/sites/jonentine/2013/10/14/2000-reasons-why-gmos-are-safe-to-eat-and-environmentally-sustainable/">is all on the other side</a>.
-GMO resistors.
-They don't have evidence that GMO products are dangerous, so they invoke the most holy name of the God of Doubt, peace be upon him.
+So they invoke the most holy name of the God of Doubt, peace be upon him.
 All tests of GMO products show bupkis.
 GMO products are made of the same stuff as any other food: proteins and starches, etc.

 Only the one true God can fight GMO's.
 The God of Doubt.